Sapd/HeadsetControl/README.md

 For non-supported headsets on Linux: There is a chance that you can set the sidetone via AlsaMixer

 &ast; *If your Corsair headset is not recognized, see [Adding a corsair device](https://github.com/Sapd/HeadsetControl/wiki/Adding-a-Corsair-device).
-HS80 and HS70 wired is not supported, buy you can change its sidetone in Alsamixer.*
+HS80 and HS70 wired is not supported, but you can change its sidetone in Alsamixer.*

 For more features or other headsets, the protocol of the respective headset must be analyzed further.
 This can be done by capturing the USB traffic between the device and the original Windows software and analyzing it with WireShark or USBlyzer.
 For that, you can also use a virtual machine with USB passthrough.
 The [wiki](https://github.com/Sapd/HeadsetControl/wiki/Development) provides a tutorial.